No matter how much you earn, everyone needs to learn how to budget money.

 Top Tips For Budgeting On A Low Income

-Here are the best tips that will help you to create a budget even if you are on a low income.
+Here are the best tips to help you create a budget even if you are on a low income.

 Set Out Your Budget In Writing

-You don’t need to physically write down your budget, but you need to have a record of it somewhere.
+You don’t need to write down your budget physically, but you need to have a record somewhere.

 You can use a ledger book, or you can create a spreadsheet.
-Whatever you use, it is important to be able to reference your budget and keep track of your spending.
+Whatever you use, it is vital to reference your budget and keep track of your spending.

 Start With Fixed Bills